MaksimPikovskiy/optimal-path-orienteering/Writeup.md

 of arguments.
 It stops the execution of the program if incorrect number of arguments is received.

 After getting the four required arguments, it does the following:
-1. It reads from the provided terrain image (for `aStarSearch` to check for colors),
+1. Reads from the provided terrain image (for `aStarSearch` to check for colors),
 2. Converts the elevations file into 2D array,
 3. Reads from the provided path file,
 4. Calls on `aStarSearch` to find a path from one point to another.

 After `aStarSearch` has finished finding paths between all provided points, `lab1` does the following:
-1. `lab1` calculates and prints the total distance of the path and writes the total distance into a
+1. Calculates and prints the total distance of the path,
-2. `totalDistance.txt` in `output` folder in the directory,
+2. Writes the total distance into a `totalDistance.txt` in `output` folder in the directory,
 3. Draws a path on the provided terrain map, saving it as separate image with the path specified as last argument (still saves it in `output` folder),
-4. Calculates the total amount of time it has taken to calculate the optimal paths between the provided points.
+4. Calculates and prints the total amount of time it has taken to calculate the optimal paths between the provided points.

 ## **aStarSearch Class** <a name="astarsearch-class"></a>